Sweet for Summer! Target Unveils New Kids' Collection Inspired By the Museum of Ice Cream

 RELATED GALLERY: Celebrities Are Flocking to the Museum of Ice Cream — See Their Best Snaps!

-The Museum of Ice Cream Art Class Kids’ Collection will also offer accessories and novelty products like sunglasses, hats, jewelry, suitcases, lunchboxes, roller skates and skateboards.
+The Museum of Ice Cream Art Class Kids’ collection will also offer accessories and novelty products like sunglasses, hats, jewelry, suitcases, lunchboxes, roller skates and skateboards.

 Apparel, accessories and gear alike comes decorated with dessert-inspired patterns such as sprinkles, gummy bears and bananas.